We See Your Achievements in CyberPsychology

 Career outlook

-The field of cyberpsychology is relatively young, but has a wide range of professional applications.
-The program will help you learn the research skills applicable for career advancement in many industries where social science research skills are needed, including having the capability to apply psychological (and specifically cyberpsychological) theory in diverse settings.
-Potential jobs for individuals with cyberpsychology experience include social science researcher, counterintelligence analyst, social media threat analyst, user experience (UX) designer, and cybersecurity consultant.
+The field of cyberpsychology is new and exciting with a wide range of professional applications.
+The program will help you learn the research skills applicable for career advancement in many industries where social science research is conducted, including having the capability to apply psychological (and specifically cyberpsychological) theory in diverse settings.
+Potential jobs for individuals with cyberpsychology experience include social science researcher, cyberpsychology consultant, clinical research manager, or social media manager..

 How Do I Get Started in the M.S.
 CyberPsychology Program at NSU?